Flood insurance

 What is flood insurance?

-Claims due to storms and flood damage are on the increase in the UK, with huge potential costs for property owners: the government estimates that the residential property damage in the 2015-2016 floods could have been as much as £392 million.
+Claims due to storms and flood damage are on the increase in the UK, with huge potential costs for property owners.
+In 2024, insurance providers paid out £585 million for weather-related damage to homes and possessions.

 Do I need flood insurance?

-Flood cover protects your property if your home is damaged by a river bursting its banks or sudden rising water caused by heavy rainfall, for example.
-Flood insurance typically covers damage to the contents in your home, the bricks and mortar, plus any fixtures and fittings.
-Here’s how flood insurance can protect both:
+If your home is damaged by a river bursting its banks or sudden rising water caused by heavy rainfall, for example, buildings insurance will typically cover:

-- electrical goods and equipment – some policies will offer cover for goods stored in outbuildings, up to a certain limit.
+Some contents policies will also offer cover for goods stored in outbuildings, up to a certain limit.

 What isn’t covered by flood insurance?

-Home and flood insurance policies vary, so it’s important you check your policy documents carefully.
-However, here are some exclusions that you should look out for:
+Home and flood insurance policies vary, so do check your policy documents carefully.
+Here are some exclusions that you should look out for when comparing quotes for flood insurance:

-- Alternative accommodation – if you’re unable to stay in your home while it’s being repaired, check whether you’re covered for temporary accommodation.
-If it is covered, check for any limits to what your insurance provider is willing to pay towards this.
+• Alternative accommodation: If you’re unable to stay in your home while it’s being repaired, check whether you’re covered for temporary accommodation.
+If it is covered, check for any limits on what your insurance provider is willing to pay towards this.

 What if I live in a high-risk flood area?